List of Coronation Street characters introduced in 2001: Jayesh Parekh

 By September 2004, Dev and Sunita's friendship had developed into love and the two were engaged.
 The thought of her upcoming wedding prompted Sunita to ring her mother but the phone was put down on her.
 It did prompt Jayesh to visit the Street though and the ice between brother and sister was quickly broken.
 He revealed that he had married for a second time - arranged this time as per cultural tradition - to Rhea Gujarati and the year before they had had a daughter.
 However he warned a tearful Sunita that her name was a forbidden word at home and that she was dead to her parents.
 Nevertheless, he tried to intercede on her behalf with her father and he agreed to meet his daughter in a local park but failed to turn up on that occasion.
 A month later, Jayesh returned and Sunita met her niece Jaya for the first time but she was upset when Jayesh made it clear that he wouldn't be attending the wedding and that the family did not approve of Dev.
 Dev walked in on the middle of their argument and he managed (with the help of a few glasses of whiskey) into talking Jayesh into being there for his sister at the wedding.

 He did turn up as promised and brought with him an extra surprise - Sunita's parents.
-Mena's initially frosty countenance disappeared and she and her husband joined in with the Hindu rituals but there was a self-declared spectre at the feast: Maya Sharma (Sasha Behar), Dev's previous fiancée, intent of revenge for being dropped by him, had carried out an elaborate plan of impersonating Sunita and taking part in six sham marriages to illegal immigrants in her name, followed by a tip-off to the police.
+Mena's initially frosty countenance disappeared and she and her husband joined in with the Hindu rituals but there was a self-declared spectre at the feast: Maya Sharma (Sasha Behar), Dev's previous fiancée, intent on revenge for being dropped by him, had carried out an elaborate plan of impersonating Sunita and taking part in six sham marriages to illegal immigrants in her name, followed by a tip-off to the police.
 They arrested the happy couple and although Dev was released after questioning, Sunita was refused bail and imprisoned on remand pending trial.
 Jayesh and Mena visited Sunita in jail and from their attitude, made it clear that they suspected Dev of being guilty and not Maya who they had met and found "charming".